- Real Name: Ba-Goom.

 The void dimension

-Rex Dexter, the first Battle Tank, has spent years studying the void because of its possibilities for time travel, teleportation, and new sources of energy.
+Rex Dexter, the first Battle Tank, has spent years studying the void as a means of time travel, teleportation, and energy generation.
 There is currently a dimensional portal to the void dimension in the headquarters of the new Liberty League in the basement of the Dragon’s home.

 Ba-Goom, aka Mr. Glum, hails from a planet in the Void (Dimension-X), a planet where he was the most powerful being.
 Ba-Goom wanted to prove himself all-powerful by defeating the Earth hero known as Dragon.
 Though he was able to enter Dragon’s house by a teleportation device, the threat he posed was not taken seriously.

-Angel Dragon, the daughter of Dragon’s wife Jennifer, found him and treated him as though he was a doll (Ba-Goom is the size of a child’s doll), which was a role that Ba-Goom readily found useful.
+Angel Dragon, the daughter of Dragon’s wife Jennifer, found him and treated him as though he was a doll (Ba-Goom is the size of a child’s doll).
+This was a role that Ba-Goom readily found useful.
 For a while Dragon didn’t even realize that Glum was anything but one of Angel’s play things.

 Secretly, Glum has tried to kill Dragon several times without success.
 Both Dragon and Angel seemed to think that the little guy was harmless, although Jennifer was not so sure.